itzraiyan/AniMal/README.md

 Convert your AniList anime/manga library to MAL-compatible XML files with this user-friendly CLI tool.
 Preserve your scores, progress, status, dates, and notes when migrating between platforms!

-**Note**: This project includes AI-generated components, but the core idea and structure are fully created and designed by the original author.
+> **Note**: This project includes AI-generated components, but the core idea and structure are fully created and designed by the original author.

 ## ✨ Features

 - 🎨 **Colorful terminal interface** with ASCII art banners
 - 🔍 **Filter by status/title** - Export only specific entries
-- 📊 **Collection statistics** - See average scores and status distribution
+- 📊 **Collection statistics** - View average scores and status distribution
-- 🔄 **Overwrite protection** - Never lose data accidentally
+- 🔄 **Overwrite protection** - Prevent accidental data loss
 - 📦 **Zero configuration** - Just run and follow prompts
 - 🐍 **Pure Python** - No complex dependencies required